Choosing A Massage Therapy Career Niche

-If you are searching for a massage therapy career niche, or the type of massage you want to specialize in, here are the steps to finding the "niche" that's right for you, finding classes you need to take, how to advertise and market niche services, and how to find specialty massage therapy jobs in your niche.
+Finding a massage therapy career niche, or the type of massage you want to specialize in, involves taking steps to finding the "niche" that's right for you.
+The first steps involve finding classes in the modality of interest, discovering your niche within that modality, and then learning how to advertise and market those niche services.

 Choosing A "Niche"